Some notes about Rust

 let mytuple: (type1, ..., typeN) = (v1, ..., vN);

-Tuple are fixed lenght collection of elements of the different types.
+Tuples are fixed lenght collections of elements of different types.

 println!("{}", mytuple.3);